New Zealand marks 2 years since the mosque killings in Christchurch | ExBulletin

 New Zealand marks 2 years since the mosque killings in Christchurch

+WELLINGTON, New Zealand – New Zealand on Saturday marked the second anniversary of one of its most traumatic days, when 51 worshipers were killed in two mosques in Christchurch by a white supremacist gunman.

+Several hundred people gathered at Christchurch Arena for the memorial service, which was also broadcast live.
+A similar service scheduled for last year was canceled with a brief notice due to the sudden spread of the coronavirus.

 Kiran Munir, whose husband Haroon Mahmood was killed in the attacks, told the crowd that she had lost the love of her life and soul mate.
 She said her husband was a loving father of their two children.
-Hed had just finished a doctorate and was looking forward to his graduation ceremony when she last saw his smiling face.
+He had just finished a doctorate and was eagerly awaiting the graduation ceremony when she last saw his smiling face.

 Temel Atacocugu, who survived being shot nine times during the attack on the Al Noor mosque, said the massacre was caused by racism and ignorance.

-He said the survivors would never be able to quench the pain in their hearts and would never be the same.
+He said the survivors would never be able to extinguish the pain in their hearts.

 In the March 15, 2019 attacks, Australian Brenton Tarrant killed 44 people at the Al Noor Mosque during Friday prayers before heading to the Linwood Mosque, where he killed seven others.